Caracara (genus)

 Caracara is a genus in the family Falconidae and the subfamily Polyborinae.
-It contains one extant species, the crested caracara; and one extinct species, the Guadalupe caracara.
-The South American Classification Committee of the American Ornithological Society has voted to again merge the two, retaining C. plancus as crested caracara.
+It contains one extant species, the crested caracara, and one recently extinct species, the Guadalupe caracara.
+The crested caracara had in recent years been split into a northern species C. cheriway and a southern species C. plancus, but the South American Classification Committee of the American Ornithological Society has voted to again merge the two, retaining C. plancus as the crested caracara.
 The taxonomists of the International Ornithologists' Union have also merged them.

 Appearance

 The crested caracara is distinguished by its long legs and medium size.
 The birds can reach a length of 49–58 cm from head to tail.
 There are usually four points of identification of the caracara: strikingly white markings on the neck, the tip of both wings, and the tail.
 Along with their medium length, the caracara also has a wingspan of 122–129 cm.
 When flying, the caracara is often noted to have a pattern on their underside that looks like a cross.

 Behavior

 The behaviors of caracaras are considered quite strange in relation to those of other falcons.
-The bird is often seen walking on the ground in search of prey, using its long legs to maneuver its landscapes.
+The bird is often seen walking on the ground in search of prey.
 In addition to a preference of walking over flying, the birds also create close bonds with their mates.
 Caracaras are territorial creatures who are year-round landlords of trees and land that they occupy.
-Their aggressiveness is an extension of this, which is why they have been seen taking food from much larger creatures like vultures.
+Their aggression is an extension of this, which is why they have been seen taking food from much larger creatures like vultures.
 In flight, this bird is known for having very direct flight.
 It does not soar for leisure.